jennychungpy/earthquakes/README.md

-# earthquakes
+# NOAAearthquake
-The 'earthquakes' package is a package to clean, visualise and map NOAA earthquakes data, using the following libraries:
+The 'NOAAearthquake' package is a package to clean, visualise and map NOAA earthquakes data, using the following libraries:
  - library(readr)
  - library(magrittr)
  - library(dplyr)